-And there are plenty of times I feel it now (sometimes on a daily basis) as a business owner,
+And there are plenty of times I feel it now (sometimes on a daily basis) as a business owner, athlete and coach.

 Last year I had the opportunity to study at the Australian Institute of Sport with other up-and-coming triathlon coaches.
 I felt so anxious and nervous when I was packing the car, I almost cried.
 And then when I arrived, looked around and recognised many of the others in the room, for a moment I thought that my ability to write a great application (thanks to my legal background) had tricked them into accepting me into the program.
 It took me about a fully day to be able to process, rationalise and push that feeling aside before I was truly able to relax, enjoy the experience and appreciate the opportunity.